elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/strategy-pattern.md

 ---

-### What are some of the Strategy pattern's drawbacks?
+### What's a disadvantage of the Strategy Pattern?

 <details>
   <summary>